codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ```

-7. If you want your clients to download a static PDF file whenever they need, refer to the keyword **multer-static-content-pdf-file-download**.
+7. **STATIC PDF FILE DOWNLOAD**: If you want your clients to download a static PDF file whenever they need, refer to the keyword **multer-static-content-pdf-file-download**.
 Remember, the content of the PDF is static in this case.
 If you want pdf to be changed dynamically refer to the next step.

 ```javascript
 // route